-Pour the soy milk into the Instant Pot, lock on the lid, and set for 0 minutes (yes, that’s really a thing, it means it will come to pressure and then shut off).
+Pour the soy milk into the Instant Pot, lock on the lid, and set to high pressure for 0 minutes (yes, that’s really a thing, it means it will come to pressure and then shut off).
 Let it natural pressure release (NPR), and remove the lid – do not turn the Instant Pot off (so it has now switched over to Keep Warm).

 If using the stove:

 Pour the soy milk into a saucepan, and heat it until it just starts to simmer, and then turn the heat down to low.